KindRoach/CVNetBenchmark/README.md

 # Classic Computer Vision Network Benchmark

-This is repo for classic computer vision network benchmark on the image classification task with dataset [imagenet-1k](https://www.image-net.org/).
+This is repo for classic computer vision network benchmark on the image classification task with the validation split of dataset [imagenet-1k](https://www.image-net.org/).
 There are two indicators: [top-5 accuracy](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.top_k_accuracy_score.html)
 and performance in ```sample/s```.